| FORD FOUNDATION POSTDOCTORAL FELLOWSHIPS |

 To the Top

 Fellowship applicants are encouraged to choose a host institution other than the institution with which they are affiliated at the time of application.
 Fellowships are awarded for full-time research at appropriate nonprofit institutions of higher education or research, normally in the United States, including universities, museums, libraries, government or national laboratories, privately sponsored nonprofit institutes, government chartered nonprofit research organizations, and centers for advanced study.
 Each applicant should designate a faculty member or other scholar who will serve as host at the proposed fellowship institution.
 If affiliating with another institution would create personal hardship, applicants may make special arrangements to travel several times to a research site for data collection or to confer with a chosen adviser.

 Each applicant must present a clearly articulated plan of study or research that will further his or her career in higher education and should explain fully the particular benefits that would accrue from affiliation with the proposed institution.
-A fellow affiliating with a foreign institution may be asked to designate a U.S. institution to act as a liaison between the National Research Council and the foreign institution, particularly for handling the disbursement of fellowship funds.
+A fellow affiliating with a foreign institution may be asked to designate a U.S. institution to act as a liaison between the National Academies and the foreign institution, particularly for handling the disbursement of fellowship funds.

 The applicant is responsible for making all arrangements for affiliation with the proposed host institution prior to submitting an application.

 To the Top

 Stipends and Benefits

 - The stipend may be supplemented by sabbatical leave pay or other sources of support that do not carry with them teaching or other responsibilities.
 Fellowship funds may be disbursed through the employing institution if necessary for the continuation of health insurance or other benefits.
 No dependency allowance is available.

 - Expenses will be paid to attend at least one Conference of Ford Fellows